Diet

 And much more.
 Because your gut microbiome is so unique, a diet that benefits you will be comprised of different foods than a diet that is ideal for someone else.

-Regardless of the diet you follow, it likely includes specific foods to eat, stay away from, and enjoy in moderation.
-But perfect diet recommendations are unique to you, and only you.
+Regardless of which diet you follow, the plan most likely includes specific foods to eat, stay away from, and enjoy in moderation.
+But perfect diet recommendations are unique to you and only you.

-Viome’s gut microbiome testing technology determines the composition of the microbes living in your gut and uses this information to develop diet recommendations that are specific for you.
-Here are 3 examples of common, but surprising, dietary discoveries our customers have found to be true for them.
+Viome's gut microbiome testing technology determines the composition of the microbes living in your gut and what they are doing or producing there, then uses this information to develop specific food recommendations for you.
+Here are three common but surprising dietary discoveries our customers have found to be true for them.

-But if you’re eating too much protein there is a chance that your gut microbiome can’t process the extra protein you are taking in.
-When your gut microbes digest protein, they create byproducts and if these accumulate, they can be harmful to your wellbeing.
+But if your protein intake is too high for your body, there is a chance that your gut microbiome can't process the extra protein you are taking in.
+When your gut microbes digest protein, they create byproducts.
+If these byproducts accumulate, they can be harmful to your well-being.
 For example, when red meat is digested, it is turned into L-carnitine.
-L-carnitine is transformed into byproducts such as ammonia, cresol, putrescine, and trimethylamine (TMA).
-Trimethylamine(TMA) is then metabolized into trimethylamine-N-oxide (TMAO), which accelerates atherosclerosis (hardening and narrowing of the arteries).
-3
+L-carnitine transforms into compounds such as ammonia, cresol, putrescine, and trimethylamine (TMA).
+Trimethylamine(TMA) then metabolizes into trimethylamine-N-oxide (TMAO), which accelerates atherosclerosis (hardening and narrowing of the arteries).3

-This all contributes to an increased risk of heart disease and accelerated aging.
-Yikes!
+All of this activity contributes to an increased risk of heart disease and accelerated aging.

-When you get your Viome test results, you’ll know if you’ve been over-doing it with that morning protein shake or if you should up your intake.
-You may already be on a higher protein diet like the Paleo diet but what you really should be eating is the right ratio of macronutrients for your body.
+When you get your Viome test results, you'll know if you've been overdoing it with that morning protein shake or 20 oz.
+Tomahawk steak.
+You may already be on a higher protein diet like the Paleo or Mediterranean diet, but you should be eating the proper ratio of macronutrients for your body.
 While these diets can offer good guidelines, Viome can perfect them so you can take your health to the next level.

-You may have considered trying a low carb diets like Atkins, keto, or the South Beach diet.
-But maybe you’ve heard higher carb diets like the Zone diet also work.
-You are left wondering, “Which should I choose”?
-To further complicate matters, science has been unable to give us a straight answer as to which is better with studies producing opposing results.
+You may have considered trying a low-carb diet like Atkins, keto, or the South Beach.
+But maybe you've heard higher-carb diets like the Mediterranean or Zone diet also work.
+You are left wondering, "Which should I choose"?
+To further complicate matters, science has been unable to give us a straight answer on which is better when studies often produce opposing results.

-One study examining a low carbohydrate diet found that a low carb intake produces greater weight loss than a conventional diet in the first six months.
-Additionally, that same study found that a low carb diet improved risk factors for coronary heart disease.
-4
+One study examining a low-carbohydrate diet found that a low-carb intake produces more significant weight loss than a conventional diet in the first six months.
+Additionally, that same study found that a low-carb diet improved risk factors for coronary heart disease.4

 This isn’t great news… so which route should you go?

-Your body has an amazing ability called “metabolic flexibility” that allows it to transition from burning glucose (carbs and sugars) to ketones (fat) for fuel.
-5 Think of your metabolism like a hybrid car – when it can transition smoothly from the battery to gas, it’s running efficiently.
-Being able to transition between these two fuel sources easily is a sign you’re in great shape!
+Your body has a fantastic ability called "metabolic flexibility" that allows it to transition from burning glucose (carbs and sugars) to ketones (fat) for fuel.5 Think of your metabolism like a hybrid car.
+When it can transition smoothly from the battery to gas, it's running efficiently.
+Transitioning between these two fuel sources easily indicates this aspect of your metabolism is working optimally.

 Are you always hungry?
 Do you struggle with feeling full?
-If so, you might need to add more inulin-containing foods to your diet.
-These foods have prebiotic fiber that help you feel more satisfied when you eat.
+If so, you may wish to add more foods high in inulin to your diet.
+These foods have prebiotic fiber that helps you feel more satisfied when you eat.

 Foods that contain more inulin fiber include: